TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 143/Psalms 143.12.md

 ---

-And in thy lovingkindness cut off mine enemies, And destroy all them that afflict my soul; For I am thy servant.
+In your loving kindness, cut off my enemies, and destroy all those who afflict my soul, For I am your servant.
+By David.